 Point-of-care tool licensing update: UpToDate

 • UpToDate is not the only point-of-care tool on the market.
+UBC Library provides access to a number of similar resources.

 • BMJ Best Practice – a decision-support tool for use at the point of care that is structured around the patient consultation.

-• DynaMed Plus – A clinical reference tool created by physicians for physicians and other health care professionals for use at the point-of-care.
+• DynaMed Plus – a clinical reference tool created by physicians for physicians and other health care professionals for use at the point-of-care.
 DynaMed Plus topics are always based on clinical evidence and the content is updated multiple times each day.
 Includes robust features like overviews and recommendations, graphics and images, precise search results, expert reviewers, specialty content and mobile access.

 • ClinicalKey – utilizing Elsevier’s current medical and surgical content, ClinicalKey is designed for quick answers to clinical questions as well as easy access to in-depth information across more than 30 clinical specialties.